 However, when asked about the chances of a similar pilot program for the CFA program, Horan think’s it’s unlikely to happen.
 “The CAIA qualification is a specialized qualification focused more narrowly on alternative investments.
 When contrasted with the broader scope of the CFA curriculum, we find that the argument for skipping, say, CFA Level I, is a lot more difficult to justify, so it’s unlikely to happen.
 This is simply a reflection of CAIA focusing on a specialised designation rather than the generalist knowledge base as the CFA Program.”

 CFA affiliated universities are also unlikely to ever be allowed to skip CFA levels.
 “Our University Affiliation Program has been going on for nearly 15 years now.
 There are now over 300 universities that implement at least 70% of the CFA curriculum into their economics and finance courses.
 However, the variation and fragmentation across universities worldwide, as well as the lack of standardisation in testing would make a similar program highly unlikely at this stage.”

 What are your thoughts on CAIA’s pilot program?
-Let us know in the comments, or the survey below.
+Let us know in the comments.